davidbuzatto/CryProteinModelsComparisonData/README.md

 # About

 The objective of this data is to show the results of a Ph.
-D. project developed by David Buzatto under the advisement of Prof. Sônia Marli Zinagaretti at UNAERP, Universidade de Ribeirão Preto.
+D. project developed by David Buzatto under the advisement of Prof. Sonia Marli Zinagaretti at UNAERP, Universidade de Ribeirão Preto.

 Prof. M. Sc.
 David Buzatto [academic curriculum][lattesDavid].

 Prof. Ph.
-D. Sônia Marli Zingaretti [academic curriculum][lattesSonia].
+D. Sonia Marli Zingaretti [academic curriculum][lattesSonia].

 The models presented here were obtained in [RCSB Protein Data Bank][pdbURL] and were processed by the [Dali pairwise comparison service][daliURL].